maroofi/bulkDNS/README.md

 [Help]

 Summary:
-Bulk DNS scanner based on sdns low-level DNS library.
+BulkDNS scanner based on sdns low-level DNS library.

-./scanner [OPTIONS] <INPUT|FILE>
+./bulkdns [OPTIONS] <INPUT|FILE>
 	            --udp-only 	Only query using UDP connection (Default will follow TCP) --set-do 	Set DNSSEC OK (DO) bit in queries (default is no DO) --noedns 	Do not support EDNS0 in queries (Default supports EDNS0)